 Do Prices Determine Vertical Integration?*

 What is the relationship between product prices and vertical integration?
-While the literature has focused on how integration affects prices, this paper shows that prices can affect integration.
+While the literature has focused on how integration affects prices, this paper provides evidence that prices can affect integration.
 Many theories in organizational economics and industrial organization posit that integration, while costly, increases productivity.
-If true, it follows from firms' maximizing behavior that higher prices cause firms to choose more integration.
-The reason is that at low prices, increases in revenue resulting from enhanced productivity are too small to justify the cost, whereas at higher prices, the revenue benefit exceeds the cost.
+It follows from firms' maximizing behavior that higher prices induce more integration.
+The reason is that at low prices, increases in revenue resulting from enhanced productivity are too small to justify the cost, whereas at high prices the revenue benefit exceeds the cost.
 Trade policy provides a source of exogenous price variation to assess the validity of this prediction: higher tariffs should lead to higher prices and therefore to more integration.
-We construct firm-level indices of vertical integration for a large set of countries and industries and exploit cross-section and time-series variation in import tariffs to examine their impact on firm boundaries.
+We construct firm level indices of vertical integration for a large set of countries and industries and exploit cross-section and time-series variation in import tariffs to examine their impact on firm boundaries.
 Our empirical results provide strong support for the view that output prices are a key determinant of vertical integration.

 Business and Government Relations;

 Alfaro, Laura, Paola Conconi, Harald Fadinger, and Andrew F. Newman.
 "Do Prices Determine Vertical Integration?*."
 Working Paper, February 2014.
 (Revised November 2013.
 Previous version available as NBER Working Paper 16118 and CEPR Discussion Paper 7899.)